The Founder Gravity Problem

 In technology companies, everything eventually begins orbiting the founder’s vision.

-You could think of it as founder gravity.
+You could call it founder gravity.

 Restaurants have the same phenomenon, even if the industry rarely names it.

 The chef’s taste defines the menu.
+Their standards shape the kitchen culture.

 That concentration of identity is often what gives great restaurants their clarity and power.